Can You Take the ACT Test Online?

 • It can be harder to keep track of timing.
 Not all school districts will provide you with an exact clock you can refer to throughout the test (as the ACT CBT does), which can make it difficult to figure out how you should organize your time.

-• You have to write out your entire essay by hand.
+• If you choose to take ACT Writing, you have to write out your entire essay by hand.
 Some students might prefer this over typing it, but if you’re concerned about getting hand cramps or having to erase and cross out words, then the ACT Writing section might pose a bit of a problem for you.

 body_laptop_paper_pen